Be the one leading change every day and keeping our communities safe.

-As members of BC Corrections and the Community Corrections Division, probation officers work to reduce reoffending and increase public safety by supervising and supporting adult clients under Court ordered community supervision.
-On any given day, there are approximately 23,000 Community Corrections clients being supervised by probation officers throughout the province.
-These individuals have been ordered to await trial in the community or to serve a community sentence, such as a probation order, a conditional sentence order, alternative measures or a recognizance order.
+As members of BC Corrections and the Community Corrections Division, probation officers work to reduce reoffending and increase public safety by supervising and supporting adult clients under court ordered community supervision.
+On any given day, there are approximately 21,500 Community Corrections clients being supervised by probation officers throughout the province.
+These individuals have been ordered to await trial in the community or to serve a community sentence, such as a probation order, a conditional sentence order, or a recognizance order.

 The goals of the Community Corrections division are to: